 Standardized Patient Program

-The Standardized Patient Program at Liberty University College of Osteopathic Medicine (LUCOM) involves the training and careful selection of actors to portray medical and mental health conditions/characteristics of a real patient allowing the medical student an opportunity to practice physical exam skills, history taking skills, communication skills, and other various exercises through a safe simulated clinical environment.
+The Standardized Patient Program at Liberty University College of Osteopathic Medicine (LUCOM) involves the training and careful selection of actors to portray medical and mental health conditions/characteristics of a real patient allowing the student-doctor an opportunity to practice physical exam skills, history taking skills, communication skills, and other various exercises through a safe, simulated clinical environment.

 Training to be a Standardized Patient